kwonus/Quelle/Vanilla-Quelle.md

 "Kamala Harris"

 Notice that both statements above are single actions.
 We should have a way to express both of these in a single command.
 And this is the rationale behind a compound statement.
-A compound statement has more than one action.
 To combine the previous two actions into one compound statement, issue this command:

 "Kamala Harris" ; search.domain=wall street journal

 ### V. Deep Dive into Quelle SEARCH actions

-Consider the proximity search where the search target is the bible.
-Here is an example search using Quelle syntax:
+Consider this proximity search where the search using Quelle syntax:

 *domain=wall street journal ; Harris Biden*